 One of the top electrical safety tips during the rainy season, apart from not touching electrical wires, is to unplug electronic appliances during heavy rainfall.
 The reason behind this is voltage fluctuation and load shedding.
 Extremely high or low voltage can potentially damage your expensive appliances.
 Needless to say, repairing them would definitely put a strain on your wallet.
 Furthermore, if your wiring gets wet due to humidity in the atmosphere or rainwater, it can be dangerous for anyone to touch these appliances.

 If you live in an area that’s prone to flooding during heavy rainfall, touching these appliances while they are plugged in can potentially include somebody.
 Therefore, it is recommended to switch off and unplug all such devices before the water enters your house.
-If possible, consider moving electronic appliances such as refrigerator and television away from the windows as a safety measure during the rainy season.
+If possible, consider moving electronic appliances such as refrigerators and televisions away from the windows as a safety measure during the rainy season.

 Make sure your windows are shut properly